1. Output information

 Data collection differences

 Data collection differs across the UK.
-Data for England and Wales are achieved rents for both new and existing tenancies, while Scotland and Northern Ireland rents data are mainly for advertised new lets.
+Data for England and Wales are achieved rents (for both new, renewal and existing tenancies), while Scotland rents data are mainly for advertised new lets, and Northern Ireland rents data are entirely for advertised new lets.
+Differences between new, renewal and existing tenancies, and how the Office for National Statistics (ONS) produces a stock measure of rental prices, are explained in our Measuring rents: stock vs flow blog.

 The Cost of Living (Tenant Protection) Scotland Act capped in-tenancy rent price increases at 0% (and up to 3% in certain circumstances) until 31 March 2023.
-On 1 April 2023, this rent price increase cap was increased to 3% (and up to 6% in certain circumstances), as shown in the Scottish Government’s news article, Scottish Parliament approves 3% rent cap.
-On 20 September 2023, Scottish Government confirmed that this rent price cap would remain in place for up to six months from October 2023, as explained in their news article, Scottish Parliament approves final extension of tenant protections.
+On 1 April 2023, this rent price increase cap was increased to 3% (and up to 6% in certain circumstances), as shown in the Scottish Government's news article, Scottish Parliament approves 3% rent cap.
+On 20 September 2023, the Scottish Government confirmed that this rent price cap would remain in place for up to six months from October 2023, as explained in their news article, Scottish Parliament approves final extension of tenant protections.

 In Scotland, rents data are predominantly for advertised new lets (which are not subject to the price cap), with only a small proportion based on existing lets data.
 Data collection procedures do not involve actively seeking to re-collect data for previously collected properties.
 Therefore, price changes for existing tenancies are largely estimated for Scotland.